 -

-Kiel to Oslo varies by date, cabin choice and number of passengers sharing.
-For two passengers travelling together, the price starts at around €258 (€129 each) including a double-bed en suite cabin, although prices on busier dates can be much higher.
+Kiel to Oslo varies by date, cabin and number of passengers.
+For 2 passengers, the price starts at around €258 (€129 each) including a double-bed en suite cabin, although prices on busier dates can be much higher.
 You need to go online to check prices for your specific dates.

 -